Blog

 To address the second and third problems, Otterize leverages GitOps workflows alongside the ability to detect flow patterns at runtime across dev, staging, and production environments.
 This approach challenges the static mindset often encountered in production environments.

 A platform engineer recently stated, "Our application deployment process in production is static; no one can make any changes, so there's no need to monitor the traffic since nothing will ever be modified."
-However, this statement ignores Zero-Trust principles and modern security paradigms.
+However, this statement ignores zero-trust principles and modern security paradigms.

 The industry has moved away from the client/server model and "zone-based" security.
 Every application component is now a process, ideally sandboxed within a container, with its own network stack.
 Security and anomaly detection must be brought closer to that unit of compute.